sc-ventures/cloudbreak-documentation/docs/common-general-quick/create-quick.md

 Use these steps to create a cluster.
+This section only covers minimal steps required for creating a cluster based on the basic settings (2-node cluster with default hardware and storage options).

 **Steps**